emtu5/proiectOOP/README.md

 ## To be implemented/done

-- A basic level advancement system
 - A Button class (UI, not only for the menu, but also in-game, as the pieces will be accesed by the buttons on the side, as seen in the mock-up)
 - Texture Loader for the pieces (a good one, right now it's just a class with a static map, will probably template)
-- A level select screen (Menu class, and so much more)
+- (Might scrap) A level select screen (Menu class, and so much more)
-- Save files
-- Implement win conditions for different board types
 - Exception handling (missing level files, assets)
 - Make a config file for window size
-- Basic sounds

 ### Tema 0